wuyanxin/review.ninja/doc/installation.md

 CERTS=/certs/*
 ```

-You should ensure your GHE API is reachable at `https://github.company.com/api/v3`.
+Please ensure that your GHE API is reachable at `https://github.company.com/api/v3/`.
 Alternatively it *may* be located at `https://api.github.company.com`.
 If neither of
 these options work you should contact the administrator of your GHE instance.

 For a complete list of supported configuration options see
 [our .env.example](https://github.com/reviewninja/review.ninja/blob/master/.env.example).

-If you have any custom SSL certificates that are required to verify requests to your
+If you have custom SSL certificates that are required to verify requests to your
 GHE instance, make sure to upload them to the server and specify the location of these
 in your env file.

-5) Install forever
+**5) Install forever**
 ```
 npm install -g forever
 ```

 Forever manages node processes to ensure they are restarted on crashes.

-6) Start ReviewNinja
+**6) Start ReviewNinja**
 ```
 source .env
 forever start app.js